IBM/GetStartedJava/README.md

     ![](images/CloudantUsers.png)

-4. Create a Redis instance: Either start a local copy of Redis and update `redis.properties` with the value `redis://localhost:6379/` OR create a Compose for Redis service instance in Bluemix using the service catalog and copy the `URL` credential to the `redis.properties` file.
+4. Create a Redis instance: Either start a local copy of Redis and update `redis.properties` with the value `redis://localhost:6379/` OR create a Compose for Redis service instance in IBM Cloud using the service catalog and copy the `URL` credential to the `redis.properties` file.

 5. After updating the `redis.properties` file, restart the application on Liberty.